 ECMWF is the CMUG partner who takes the lead in working with the Climate Research Group of this ECV project to help research within the CCI to be coordinated, complete and complementary.
 However, for this ECV there are no modelling or reanalysis studies planned in CMUG Work Packages 3 and 4, instead the CMUG work is in implementing this ECV in the CMF and the ESMValTool (Work Package 5).
 Thus the modelling and reanalyses requirements stated in Table 4 below will not be validated with CMUG modelling work, but through incorporation in the CMF climate database and the ESMValTool.
 A version of the Water Vapour CCI dataset will be produced for inclusion in the obs4MIPs archive so that it can be used in the ESMValTool by CMUG as part of its work plan.
-The current data specification planned by the Water Vapour CCI team easily meets the obs4MIPs data specification.
+The current data specification planned by the Water Vapour CCI team meets the obs4MIPs data specification.

-Water Vapour as an ECV is not currently available on the Climate Data Store (CDS) of the Copernicus Climate Change Service, or other providers data for climate service for that matter.
-Water Vapour is an important component of the water cycle and for this will be included in the CDS in future.
+Water Vapour as an ECV is not currently available on the Climate Data Store (CDS) of the Copernicus Climate Change Service, or other providers data for climate service.
+Water Vapour is an important component of the water cycle and will be included in the CDS in future.

 The GCOS requirements given in Table 4 are consistent with those gathered by CMUG, although the temporal observing cycle is higher than that required by climate modelling or reanalyses.
 Thus, if the GCOS requirements are met then so are the CMUG requirements.
+In particular, the requirement of an hourly observing cycle would be helpful in quantify the daily cycle of WV.